You don’t need to have a pet to develop a pet allergy. According to some statistics, nearly 90% of homes will test positive for animal allergens.

 Allergy test for animals

 How does a doctor diagnose whether a patient is allergic to animals or not?
 Well, they use a set of simple procedures to determine the actual condition.
 Pet allergy testing is done either through a blood or skin test.
+The testing will show if there is an allergic reaction to a particular animal.
+Even if you remove the animal, the allergens can remain for several months in your home.

 LONG-TERM SOLUTION